donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 ## Parser[Mode]

-Let's build a parser for another part of our grammar.
-The mode option `-m mode` which can be either a "symbolic mode" or an "absolute mode".
+Next, let's build a parser for another part of our grammar - the mode option `-m mode`.
+The value of `mode` can be one of two types, "symbolic mode" or an "absolute mode", both defined in `chmod`'s man pages.

-First, let's define some simple data structures to help us represent these modes and their components in our code.
+First, we define some simple data structures to help us represent these modes and their components in our code.

 ```scala
 sealed trait Op {